SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2024-03-08-cedric-dreamWithinDream.md

 #### HUA JIA

-> 大師, please do not be upset about your playwright.
+> 大師, PLEASE DO NOT BE UPSET ABOUT YOUR PLAYWRIGHT.
 >
-> Remember the old man at the border.
+> REMEMBER THE OLD MAN AT THE BORDER.

 #### STRAUD